bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 ### Model Transforms

 Other transforms can be defined to target specific model contexts.
-Bedrock comes with transforms for the `User` model:
+Bedrock comes with transforms that provide some defaults for the `User` model:

-- `name` will be expanded to `firstName` and `lastName`
+- `name` will be expanded to `firstName` and `lastName`.
-- `email` will be inferred from the `firstName` of the user and the admin email, for example `jack@bedrock.foundation`.
+- `email` will be generated if not specified.
+It will default to the `firstName` of the user and the domain of the admin email, for example `jack@bedrock.foundation`.
 - `role` will be expanded into a `roles` object based on keys defined in `src/roles.json`.
 Organization based roles will use the [default organization](#notes).
 - `password` will default to `ADMIN_PASSWORD` in `.env`.